 History Homework

-Plastique, The Ocean show - thumbnail images - click for larger image - a little more info and possibly artists website
+Plastique, The Ocean show - thumbnail images - click for larger image - a little more info & possibly artists website

 Pano-Ocean Mural